Navigate to Customer Locations: Directions, ETA, Multi-Stop Routing & Geofence Auto Check-Out

 Maximising Job Assignment Opportunities

-- Update skills & certificationsAdd capabilities like “Asbestos Removal”, “Child-safe Check”, “Working at Heights”, “White Card”, “First Aid”, etc. Better data means better job matching and fewer declines.
+- Update skills & certificationsAdd capabilities relevant to your industry (e.g., working at heights, first aid, specialist equipment).
+Better data means better matching and fewer declines.

 - Calendar hygieneKeep your availability accurate.
 Remove obsolete “Unavailable” blocks and record leave/sick days promptly to avoid being offered jobs you can’t take.

-- Professional photoA clear headshot increases customer trust and reduces last-minute cancellations, especially for in-home services.
+- Professional profile photoA clear headshot increases customer trust and can reduce last-minute cancellations, especially for in-home services.

 Quick Reference: Mobile Job Lifecycle

-This lifecycle combines the navigation flow, job milestones, and optional background geofencing.
+This lifecycle combines navigation, job milestones, multi-stop routing, and optional background geofencing.
 Your exact steps may vary based on your company’s workflow (forms, checklists, required photos, and customer notifications).

 | Stage | In-app action | Embedded form / checklist (optional) | Outcome |